-Decreased One ELPI Level 5.6 Decreased 18.8 Maintained ELPI Level 1, 2L, 2H, 3L, or 3H 20.7 Maintained ELPI Level 4 20.7 Progressed At Least One ELPI Level 4 54.7
+Decreased Maintained ELPI Level 1, Maintained Progressed At Least One ELPI Level 2L, 2H, 3L, or 3H ELPI Level 4 One ELPI Level 5.6 18.8 20.7 54.7

-- The majority of ELs at McKinley are making strong progress. - 2.
-The majority of ELs progressed by at least one level during the year. - 3.
+- 1. In 2019 the majority of ELs at McKinley were making strong progress. - 2.
+In 2019 The majority of ELs progressed by at least one level during the year. - 3.
 Progress monitoring strategies will be implemented as part of a new ELPAC and reclassification criteria process.
 ELs receive designated ELD as well as supplemental support services with our LLI.